Business

 Faculty

-BJU’s business faculty members have experience in a variety of fields and businesses, including Fortune 500 companies and non-profit organizations.
-All have MBAs, terminal degrees or professional certifications, and many have experience in regionally or internationally accredited firms.
+BJU’s business faculty members have worked in a variety of fields and businesses, including Fortune 500 companies and non-profit organizations.
+All hold MBAs, terminal degrees or professional certifications, and many have experience in regionally or internationally accredited firms.

 1st Year